-- a) This policy applies to the implementation by a regional council of a policy of this national policy statement. - b) Every regional council is to implement the policy as promptly as is reasonable in the circumstances, and so it is fully completed by no later than 31 December 2025. - ba) A regional council may extend the date in Policy E1(b) to 31 December 2030 if it considers that: - i. meeting that date would result in lower quality planning; or - ii. it would be impracticable for it to complete implementation of a policy by that date. - c) Where a regional council is satisfied that it is impracticable for it to complete implementation of a policy fully by 31 December 2015, the council may implement it by a programme of defined time-limited stages by which it is to be fully implemented by 31 December 2025 or 31 December 2030 if Policy E1(ba) applies. - d) Any programme of time-limited stages is to be formally adopted by the council by 31 December 2015 and publicly notified. - e) Where a regional council has adopted a programme of staged implementation, it is to publicly report, in every year, on the extent to which the programme has been implemented. - f) Any programme adopted under Policy E1 (c) of the National Policy Statement for Freshwater Management 2011 or under E1(c) of the National Policy Statement for Freshwater Management 2014 by a regional council is to be reviewed, revised if necessary, and formally adopted by the regional council by 31 December 2018, and publicly notified. - g) Every regional council must, at intervals of not more than five years, compile and make available to the public a review of the improvements to specified rivers and lakes, and primary contact sites, made in giving effect to Policy A5.
+- a) This policy applies to the implementation by a regional council of a policy of this national policy statement. - b) Every regional council is to implement the policy as promptly as is reasonable in the circumstances, and so it is fully completed by no later than 31 December 2025. - ba) A regional council may extend the date in Policy E1(b) to 31 December 2030 if it considers that: - i. meeting that date would result in lower quality planning; or - ii. it would be impracticable for it to complete implementation of a policy by that date. - c) Where a regional council is satisfied that it is impracticable for it to complete implementation of a policy fully by 31 December 2015, the council may implement it by a programme of defined time-limited stages by which it is to be fully implemented by 31 December 2025 or 31 December 2030 if Policy E1(ba) applies. - d) Any programme of time-limited stages is to be formally adopted by the council by 31 December 2015 and publicly notified. - e) Where a regional council has adopted a programme of staged implementation, it is to publicly report, in every year, on the extent to which the programme has been implemented. - f) Any programme adopted under Policy E1 c) of the National Policy Statement for Freshwater Management 2011 by a regional council is to be reviewed, revised if necessary, and formally adopted by the regional council by 31 December 2015, and publically notified.
+Any programme adopted under Policy E1(c) of the National Policy Statement for Freshwater Management 2011 or under Policy E1(c) of the National Policy Statement for Freshwater Management 2014 by a regional council is to be reviewed, revised if necessary, formally adopted by the regional council by 31 December 2018, and publicly notified. - g) Every regional council must, at intervals of not more than five years, compile and make available to the public a review of the improvements to specified rivers and lakes, and primary contact sites, made in giving effect to Policy A5.

-Appendix 1: National values and uses for fresh water
+APPENDIX 1: National values and uses for fresh water